codefellows/seattle-301d34/15-project-week-kickoff/project-requirements.md

 * **Good and proper use of HTML**
   * Clear, readable, and efficient structure
   * Uses semantic markup whenever possible
-  * Projects must utilize [Open Graph meta tags](http://ogp.me/) so that the applications provide rich previews in social media and messaging applications.
 * **Good and proper use of CSS**
   * Clear, readable, and efficient styles
   * Responsive layout on various screen sizes like desktop and mobile